Engineering & Technology Diploma Level 3

 This course has been designed to develop and extend your practical engineering skills to Level 3 and focuses on developing your competency across a range of engineering practical skills, knowledge and behaviours, building on Level 2.
 You will progress these skills alongside the development of your theoretical underpinning knowledge which will support your understanding of the processes and engineering practices.

-You must have already completed the NVQ Level 2 PEO (Performing Engineering Operations).
+You must have already completed the NVQ Level 2 PEO (Performing Engineering Operations) or equivalent practical qualification.

 What will I study?